How Probability and Nonprobability Samples Differ

 The variables that are commonly matched include gender, age, race, ethnicity, educational attainment, place of residence, political orientation, religion, job type, and wages or salary.
-Matching these variables helps to reduce sources of bias, although it's important to recognize that even careful matching may not result in samples free of bias—there is always a possibility of bias from hidden sources.
+Matching these variables helps to reduce sources of bias, although even careful matching may not result in samples free of bias.
+The possibility of bias from hidden sources always exists.

 Purposive sampling is used when the research design calls for a sample of people who exhibit particular attributes.
-Generally, these attributes are rare or unusual and are typically not distributed normally (according to the "normal curve") in the larger population.
-Purposive sampling is fraught with bias, some of which occurs as a result of the methods that are used to identify the members of a purposive sample.
+Generally, these attributes are rare or unusual and are typically not distributed normally (that is, according to the "normal curve") in the larger population.
+Purposive sampling is fraught with bias, some of which occurs as a result of the methods used to identify the members of a purposive sample.

-For example, if the research purpose requires studying Veterans with traumatic brain injury (TBI), then the sample must consist of ex-members of the military who have sustained a traumatic brain injury, and who identify themselves accordingly and agree to participate in the study.
+For example, if the research purpose requires studying veterans with traumatic brain injury (TBI), then the sample must consist of ex-members of the military who have sustained a TBI and who identify themselves accordingly and agree to participate in the study.
 Each of these attributes or conditions contributes a measure of bias to the sample, thereby limiting the level and type of conclusions that result from the study.

-Samples that act like public opinion polls are disseminated with the idea that they represent how members of a population will vote in a coming election or the like.
-These samples must be highly representative of the population in order to be used to make forecasts about election results, for instance.
+Samples that act like public opinion polls are disseminated with the idea that they represent how members of a population will vote in a coming election, for example.
+These samples must be highly representative of the population in order to make reliable forecasts.